Let's talk about conversational customer service

 Because they typically result in an answer or solution in less than a day.
 Rather than leaving loyal customers feeling unsatisfied and angry, there is an alternative.
 Omnichannel contact centre platforms play a critical role in helping brands exceed the expectations of digital natives whose standard expectation is an immediate answer to their questions.

 There is no avoiding the fact that customers are already communicating via multiple channels.
 It's not uncommon for customers to start a conversation on Facebook Messenger on a tablet and follow up with a phone call later.
 Unlocking insights from every communication is no longer just a nice to have; it's table stakes.

 Do you genuinely know who your customers are and their communication preferences?
 For example, digital natives are increasingly finding that typing out long messages is far too time-consuming and will turn to video chat or other methods that use voice capabilities.

 There are many ways for brands to check in and start a conversation with their audience.
-Conversational customer engagement content also comes in many forms, such as surveys, proactive help, or even a promotional code that would nudge the customer to complete the purchase of the item that was left abandoned in their virtual shopping cart.
+Conversational customer engagement content also comes in many forms, such as surveys, proactive help, or even a that would nudge the customer to complete the purchase of the item that was left abandoned in their virtual shopping cart.

 Improving customer service with conversational AI

 Conversational AI enables conversations at scale in a more automated way.
 Brands don't have to sit listening to 500,000 customer conversations that happen within their organization every day.
 Instead, technology can scan for sentiment, identify outliers, both positive or negative, to enable teams to understand and resolve the bigger problems.
 The chatbots and voice assistants that customers converse with will also better understand your customer's preferences to serve them better.